5 Facts for Heart Health

 12 percent

-//Download an app.
-It’s rare that we’re separated from our techy gadgets, so why wouldn’t we want to stay connected to our health as well?
-Interactive mobile health programs, many of them free to use, give you a space to record and monitor your health data, and some even offer advice, support, and reminders.
-For example, Text2Quit users can text to receive tips on quitting smoking, or wait to receive their personalized text messages throughout the day.
-It’s a convenient distraction for smokers trying to kick the habit, and a study published in the American Journal of Preventive Medicine found that Text2Quit users were about twice as likely to quit as those who only received a brochure in the mail or used online self-help materials.
-Another app we like, Nudge, acts like social media for the health-conscious.
+Another app, Nudge, acts like social media for the health-conscious.
 Users can compare their health and fitness scores to other Nudge users and social network friends, no matter which app, tracker, or wearable device they use.
 It syncs with other apps such as MapMyFitness, Moves, and Fitbit to provide one score that combines diet, exercise, and fitness inputs to measure how healthy you’re living.
 Users gain greater insight into their health by logging daily activities, such as fruit and veggie intake, exercise, and sleep.

-//Drink and eat mindfully.
 Remember to eat before you drink alcohol, the fuller you are from food, the less you will be tempted to fill up on beer and cocktails.
 The food will also help absorb some of the alcohol so you will still be able to make sobering decisions about your food and beverage habits.
 It also helps to alternate between water and an alcoholic beverage.
 When it comes to dietary decisions, choose wisely and focus on the aforementioned foods, but don’t be afraid to indulge occasionally.
 Having one hearty beer or one chocolate chip cookie is better than downing six light beers or mindlessly munching through an entire bag of pretzels.

-//Make a schedule.
 Plan your meals, workouts, and extracurriculars so you don’t miss out on any of the things you want to do each week.
 To free up space in your schedule, grocery shop ahead of time and purposely cook enough to have leftovers.
 Try to work out in the mornings so you don’t have to hustle to the gym after work.
 Get into a routine and stick to it even on days when it might seem easier to skip your run, sneak a cigarette, or binge on brownies for dinner.
-Over time, your healthy habits will improve your heart health an feel like a natural part of your day.
+Over time, your healthy habits will improve your heart health and feel like a natural part of your day.

 9 Trackbacks & Pingbacks